eduglez03/eduglez03/README.md

-- 👋 Hi, I’m @eduglez03
+- 👋 Hi, I’m Eduardo González Gutiérrez
+- 📍 I’m from Tenerife, Spain
+- 💻 I'm a Computer Engineering student
-- 👀 I’m interested in software development 💻
+- 👀 I’m interested in software development
 - 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on app's development
-- 📫 find me on Instagram: eduglez_03
+- 📫 find me on Instagram as @eduglez_03

 <!---
 eduglez03/eduglez03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.